CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Create a snapshot of the unencrypted volume (applying encryption parameters), copy the snapshot and create a volume from the copied snapshot

-1. **Q: Where does the user specify the maximum number of instances with the auto scaling commands?**
+???+ question "Q: Where does the user specify the maximum number of instances with the auto scaling commands?"

     1. Auto scaling Launch Config
     2. Auto scaling group